What Makes an Effective Email Marketing Campaign?

 From, Subject and snippet.

-Responsive Design If you are using a mass email provider like mailchimp or constant contact, they all have the facility to preview what your email will look like on a mobile devise.
-Most of your audience will vet your email on their phone, and then either open it via their phone or wait until infront of a PC.
+Responsive Design If you are using a mass email provider like Mailchimp or constant contact, they all have the facility to preview what your email will look like on a mobile device.
+Most of your audience will vet your email on their phone, and then either open it via their phone or wait until in front of a PC.
 On average 67% of your audience will read your email on their phone.
-Consider this when designing the content of your email and the subsequent length of it on a mobile devise.
+Consider this when designing the content of your email and the subsequent length of it on a mobile device.